 Sebastien looked incredulous.
 “I can get past a simple lock, not crack a Crown Family vault, Ana.”

 “That’s the beauty of it,” Ana said, her smile widening and taking on a malicious tilt.
-“We don’t need to crack it, because I know how his security system works.
+“We don’t need to crack it because I know how his security system works.
 We only need him to be in the right place at the right time, and I’ve thought of a way to get him there.
-You and Damien only need to handle accessing the vault’s contents and planting the evidence.”
+While I do that, you and Damien can access the vault’s contents and plant the evidence.”

-Damien’s heart gave an extra-hard thump, and a rush of thrill fizzled through his veins.
-“Planting the evidence?” he repeated.
+Damien’s heart gave an extra-hard thump, and a thrilling rush of energy pounded through his veins.
+“Plant the evidence?” he repeated.
 “Ana, what exactly is the plan?”

 “I know my uncles have committed…indiscretions.
-They’ve been embezzling from some of the Gervin Family businesses they manage, my Uncle Randolph was racing his horse while drunk and crippled someone, and I’m pretty sure my Uncle Malcolm murdered a prostitute two years back.”
+They’ve embezzled from some of the Gervin Family businesses they manage, my Uncle Randolph was racing his horse while drunk and crippled someone, and I’m pretty sure my Uncle Malcolm murdered a prostitute two years back.”

-“I…I didn’t know all of that,” Damien said, leaning back so that could help support his suddenly watery spine.
+“I…I didn’t know all of that,” Damien said, leaning back so that the chair could help support his suddenly watery spine.
 “Why didn’t you tell me, Ana?”